-Each of the layouts include a typical overall view, floor plan, reflected ceiling plan, wall elevations, conduit diagram and AV signal diagram.
+Each of the layouts include a typical floor plan overview, reflected ceiling plan, wall elevations, AV signal diagram and an isometric diagram.

 The layouts can be applied to the specific building program and adjusted to match the requirements by space.